Joe2308/milestone-1-test-run/README.md

 1. Rich informative content on the band
 1. Social media links

-### What are the user requirements:
+### User requirements:
-1. The ability to see live video
+1. The ability to see a live video
 1. The ability to attend live showcases
 1. The ability to contact the band
 1. The ability to read rich content